Direct Line magazine

 Treat it like an antique

-Rather than using household polish, which isn’t designed for the plastic and leather used in modern cars, there’s an abundance of bespoke cleaning products.
-In a recent interior trim cleaner test, Auto Express rated Comma Interior Cleaner the best ‘one-stop solution for a cleaner cabin’.
+Rather than using household polish, which isn’t designed for the plastic and leather used in modern cars, use a bespoke cleaning product.
+There are a lot of interior trim cleaners out there.

 Tip: If you’re using a cleaning product, spray it onto the cloth rather than directly onto the dashboard.
 This will stop overspray on the windscreen.
 And don’t use any product on the steering wheel or pedals: it will make them slippery.